tadast/webattle.js/README.md

 ## Dependencies

 * connect - for serving files from server to client (bascially, just index.html for now)
-* socket.io - for flawless client-server communication
+* ws - for server side sockets
 * BISON - for efficient serialization
 * browserify - for serving same js files for both server and client side
 * sprite.js - for rendering graphics